csantanapr/knative-tekton/README.md

 <details><summary>1.1.2 Kubernetes with Minikube</summary>

-1. Install [minikube](https://minikube.sigs.k8s.io) Linux, MacOS, Windows.
+1. Install [minikube](https://minikube.sigs.k8s.io) Linux, MacOS, or Windows.
 This tutorial was tested with version `v1.12.0`.
-You can verify version with
+You print current and latest version number
     ```
     minikube update-check
     ```